danreed001-droid/ff/README.md

 - `FANTASY_SCORING` -- `"ppr"` (default), `"half_ppr"`, or `"std"`.
 Which
   Sleeper points field drives both quadrant panels' relevant axis and the trend grid.
-- `FANTASY_WEEKS` -- how many recent weeks the two quadrant panels' sliders cover (default 10), capped automatically by however many weeks have actually been played this season.
-- `FANTASY_TREND_SEASONS` -- how many seasons back the trend grid covers, including the current one (default 4).
+- `FANTASY_TREND_SEASONS` -- how many seasons back BOTH the quadrant panels' season selector and the trend grid cover, including the current one (default 4).

 ## Notes